Real-Zhen/ItsZoomi/README.md

 <br/>

 <p>
-  Hello There! <em><b> I'm Benjamin Solano </b></em>, a Systems Engineer student.
-I enjoy learning new technologies and problem solving at Codeforces and Codechef.
-Now I'm working at some little and fun projects to put in practice my knowledge about JavaScript, React, Bootstrap and more.
+  Hello There! <em><b> I'm Zoomi </b></em>, a reverse engineer with 2 years of experience who can manipulate a variety of languages such as C#, Javascript, Lua and Python.
 </p>